 See Historic Richmond Landmarks in Miniature at Dominion GardenFest of Lights

 Shannon Smith is a woman with a vision.
-As senior horticulturist and GardenFest coordinator at Lewis Ginter Botanical Garden, she gets to creatively envision how our 40-acre botanical garden will look with half a million LED lights, embodying a new theme.
+As a senior horticulturist and GardenFest coordinator at Lewis Ginter Botanical Garden, she gets to creatively envision how our 40-acre botanical garden will look with half a million LED lights, embodying a new theme.
 Each year, Dominion GardenFest of Lights is different.
 And each year, Smith, along with her GardenFest team, work more than a year in advance to dream what the next GardenFest of Lights will look like.
 Then, they make it happen.
 It is a labor of love and involves thousands of hours from many staff and volunteers.

 With the Garden’s deep ties to the start of cycling in Richmond and with the World Road Cycling Championships, Richmond 2015, arriving in September — cycling, and the Garden’s history were a natural fit.
 A Legacy in Lights: 120 Years from Bicycle Club to Botanical Garden bridges the two in a rather fabulous way, plus helps celebrate the Garden’s 30th anniversary this year.
 Many don’t know that the Garden’s historic Bloemendaal House was once the social hub for cycling in Richmond.
 Ginter also had ties to many buildings in Richmond.
 He built the Jefferson Hotel, gave land for the building of the Union Theological Seminary, created Ginter Park, even paved Brook Road with his own funds.